ADVISORY USA-BIDEN/WHITEHOUSE-BRIEFING

-WASHINGTON, DC, USA - White House Press Secretary Jen Psaki holds a briefing with Domestic Policy Advisor Susan Rice.
+WASHINGTON, D.C., USA - White House Press Secretary Jen Psaki holds a briefing with Special Presidential Envoy for Climate John Kerry and National Climate Advisor Gina McCarthy.

 Restrictions: